FasterPy: An LLM-based Code Execution Efficiency Optimization Framework: Experimental Design

 To support RAG-enabled optimization, a dataset that contains both code and its associated performance measurements is necessary, as knowledge base retrieval requires performance-aware examples to provide effective optimization guidance.
 Datasets commonly used for code generation tasks, such as HumanEval~\cite{Chen2021Codex} and MBPP~\cite{Austin2021ProgramSW}, contain only mappings between natural language descriptions and target code, but lack execution performance metrics.
 As a result, they fall short of meeting the requirements for code execution efficiency optimization.
 To this end, this work employs data sources derived from online judge websites (e.g., AIZU~\cite{Aizu}, AtCoder~\cite{Atcoder}, and Leetcode~\cite{LeetCode}), which typically record each user submission along with corresponding execution status information (e.g., runtime and resource usage information).
 Such data provide performance measurements that enable the retrieval of effective optimization examples for improving code execution efficiency.

 We select two representative datasets as our primary data sources: the Python split of the PIE dataset~\cite{Madaan2023LearningPC} and the Mercury dataset~\cite{du2024mercury}.
 The \textbf{PIE dataset} is a benchmark designed for code performance optimization tasks, built upon IBM CodeNet.
 It contains approximately 35,000 code editing pairs, where each pair consists of two implementations for the same programming problem, with one version (typically the post-edit version) showing significantly better execution efficiency than the other.
 The Python split of PIE has been widely used in studies on code optimization~\cite{Duan2023PerfRLAS, Madaan2023SelfRefineIR, Gao2024SearchBasedLF, Peng2024PerfCodeGen}.
 Each record in the dataset includes fields such as the submitted code and its runtime, which makes it potentially suitable for fine-tuning LLMs targeting performance improvement.
-The schema of the PIE dataset is shown in Table~\ref{tab:pie_schema}.
+The key fields of the PIE dataset used in our study are shown in Table~\ref{tab:pie_schema}.

 The \textbf{Mercury dataset} is primarily designed to train and evaluate the ability of LLMs to generate efficient implementations for code generation tasks.
 It contains a total of 1,889 Python tasks, each associated with multiple user-submitted solutions.
 The \textit{solutions} field of the dataset is a list of solution objects, where each object includes not only the submitted code (in the \textit{solution} subfield) but also metadata such as execution time and hash values.
 Other fields in the dataset, such as the original source information of the programming problems, are less relevant to our task and are therefore omitted in subsequent processing.
 Additionally, the task–submission structure of the Mercury dataset differs slightly from the optimization task addressed in this paper, and the detailed preprocessing steps are described in Section~\ref{Data Preprocessing}.
-The schema of the Mercury dataset is shown in Table~\ref{tab:mercury_schema}.
+The key fields of the Mercury dataset used in our study are shown in Table~\ref{tab:mercury_schema}.

+It should be noted that these paired code samples are used only during the preparation stage, including optimization knowledge base construction and LoRA fine-tuning.
+During deployment and inference, the framework requires only the input code to be optimized and does not depend on the availability of corresponding optimized code pairs.